Town Square Park Master Plan

-Anchorage Parks and Recreation is beginning planning to update the master plan for Town Square Park.
-The master plan will provide a 20-year vision for the park that seeks to address issues and concerns, prioritize improvements, and identify strategies to ensure that the park is a safe and thriving public space.
+Anchorage Parks and Recreation is updating the master plan for Town Square Park.
+The master plan will provide a 20-year vision for the park that seeks to address issues and concerns, prioritize improvements, and identify strategies to ensure that the park is a safe and thriving public space for all.

 Town Square Park is an important park and civic space located in the heart of downtown Anchorage.
 More than a park, Town Square Park provides an economic anchor and is a catalyst and enhancement for the development of Downtown Anchorage’s commerce and cultural exchange.